stormchaserroleplaying/stormchaserRPG/Talents/Cleric/Order/index.md

 ## Branch Features

 ### Bonus Proficiency
-When take your first talent in this branch, you gain proficiency with heavy armour and are trained in your choice of the Intimidation or Persuasion skill.
+When take your first talent from this branch, you gain proficiency with heavy armour and are trained in your choice of the Intimidation or Persuasion skill.

 ### Bonus Spells
 You gain the following spells once you can cast spells of that level.
 Once you gain a bonus spell, you always have it prepared and it doesn’t count against the number of spells that you can prepare each day.